AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/classroom.md

    ![Edit icon for a Classroom Location](assets/edit-classroom-location-icon.png)

-   Figure 9.
    Hover over the required Classroom Location and select the edit icon.

 1. Select the **Edit Classroom Location** icon.